-Existing congestion management and anti-hoarding mechanisms in Europe: a huge variety of approaches
+3. Existing congestion management and anti-hoarding mechanisms in Europe: a huge variety of approaches

-1.6 Typology of mechanisms
+3.1 Typology of mechanisms

-CMPs and anti-hoarding clauses are characterised by a considerable variety of specific provisions.
-They are mainly UIOLI, with either ex-ante or ex-post effect, applying over unused slots or unused regasification capacity.
+Anti-hoarding clauses are characterized by a considerable variety of specific provisions.
+They are mainly UIOLI, with either ex ante or ex post effect, applying over unused slots or unused regasification capacity.

-A) Ex-ante mechanisms: each reserved capacity service that is not used by the capacity holder must be offered to the market sufficiently in advance so that other shippers will be able to book and use this capacity.
-In an ex-ante system, transparency and updating of information are fundamental.
+A) Ex-ante mechanisms: each reserved capacity service that is not used by the capacity holder must be offered to the market.
+In an ex ante system, transparency and updating of information are fundamental.

-Example - GB market: when contracted capacity is not going to be used, primary holders of capacity have the right to offer their unused capacities in the secondary market.
+Example: the GB market: when contracted capacity is going to be unused, primary holders of capacity have the right to offer their unused capacities in the secondary market.
 If capacity is not sold in the secondary market, it goes back to the LSO, who offers it through its own bulletin board, respecting a minimal notice period before the berthing date.

-B) Ex-post mechanisms: in an ex-post system, the rate of utilisation of the capacity is supervised afterwards.
+B) Ex-post mechanisms: in an ex post system, the rate of utilisation of the capacity is supervised afterwards.
 Should the terminal user that has reserved capacity on the terminal not use a certain amount of it, for a certain period of time, the booked future capacity rights (or a part of it) will be lost.
 This mechanism assumes the definition of an objective threshold, such as the level and the period of under-use, the amount of released capacity and the period during which this capacity will be released.

-Example - Spanish system: An analysis is performed by the LSO and the Technical System Manager of the shipper regasification service utilisation in the terminals.
-A capacity underuse occurs when the shipper does not use a minimum percentage (80%) of his assigned capacity during a certain period.
-If there is underuse of the capacity, this is automatically reduced in the fraction not used, on a firm basis.
+Example: Spanish system.
+An analysis is performed by the LSO and the Technical System Manager over the shipper utilisation in the terminals.
+A capacity underuse occurs when during a certain period the shipper does not use a minimum percentage (80%) of his assigned capacity.
+If there is under use of the capacity, this is automatically reduced in the fraction not used, in a firm basis.

 C) Other mechanisms: Other capacity redistribution mechanisms can be designed as "use it or lend it", or "use it or sell it" combinations.
-There is also an opportunity to economically penalise or incentivise shippers when programming and effectively use their assigned capacity.
+Also there is an opportunity to economically penalise or incentivise shippers when programming and effectively use their assigned capacity.
 Other anti-hoarding mechanisms are implemented as periodical assignations of capacity for short periods.

-Example - Portuguese system: Capacity is allocated on an annual short term basis in Open Subscription Procedures.
+Example: Portuguese system.
+Capacity is allocated on annual short term basis, in Open Subscription Procedures.
 All the capacity is allocated on the primary market in the short term.
 There is no secondary market.
 UIOLI mechanisms are used every month comparing the monthly request with the annual allocation.
 Thus, contractual congestion and capacity hoarding is diminished and, as a result, underutilisation is prevented.

-1.7 Belgium
+3.2 Belgium

-a) Infrastructure descriptions and ratios
+a) Infrastructures description and ratios

-Belgium has one LNG terminal, located in Zeebrugge, with a send-out capacity of nine bcm/year.
+Belgium has one LNG terminal, located in Zeebrugge, with a send-out capacity of 9 bcm/year.
 It is one of the main entry points to the Belgian natural gas market, representing 12% of the total consumption in 2008, although the terminal is not only devoted to the national market.
-Regasification capacities are held by three different companies.
-Gas imports mainly come from Qatar, through long-term contracts.
+Regasification capacities are held by 3 different companies.
+Gas imports mainly come from Qatar, via long term contracts.

-At national level, the terminal provides the system with flexibility; it also plays an important role in security of supply at European level.
-As a fundamental piece of the Zeebrugge hub, the supplies coming from this terminal can also be sent to the British market, through Interconnector UK, and to the French and German markets, via transit pipelines crossing the country (VTN, Troll)9.
+At national level, the terminal provides the system with flexibility; also it plays an important role in the security of supply at European level.
+As a fundamental piece of the Zeebrugge hub, the supplies coming from this terminal can also be sent to the British market, through Interconnector, and to the French and German markets, via transit pipelines crossing the country (VTN, Troll)10.